 Will paying with the New Payments Platform be secure?

-Customers will be able to set their own more memorable identifier such as their phone number that is attached to their bank account, thus reducing the problem of payments going astray due to a mistyped account number.
+Customers will be able to set their own more memorable identifier such as their phone number that is attached to their bank account, thus reducing the problem of payments going astray due to a incorrect account numbers.
 There will also be more flexibility to include longer messages with transfers, which are currently limited to 18 characters.

 Hasn’t fraud increased in countries that have already adopted the new payment platform?